 Joining as an International Student

 Overseas students are welcomed at Heathfield.
-Applicants should register with the School and will be invited to the relevant assessment for their year of entry.
+Applicants should register with the school and will be invited to the relevant assessment for their year of entry.
 Where it is not possible for candidates to attend for assessment, they should submit a UKiset profile (see www.ukiset.com for details).
-An interview with the Headmistress will be conducted via Zoom and assessments for international students also include language testing.
+An interview with the Head will be conducted via Zoom and assessments for international students also include language testing.

-Please click the button below for more details on EFL provision for international students.
+Please click the button below for more details on EAL provision for international students.

 Applying for a Visa